ksbiological/arcgis-viewer-flex/docs/development.rst

 Widgets
 -------

 ESRI's ArcGIS Viewer for Flex 3.4 uses components called *widgets* to provide functionality in their viewer.
 KBS' version uses many of the included widgets without modification, and some that have been modified to meet the Survey's specifications.
-KBS' viewer also utilizes third-party widgets and a custom widgets built from scratch.
+KBS' viewer also utilizes third-party widgets and a custom widget built from scratch.

 How to add a widget
 ^^^^^^^^^^^^^^^^^^^